Automotive Technicians, Auto Electricians, Techncial Support and Advisory staff and Service Managers

-The roles tend to have a wide variance of around $50,000 to $78,000.
-National distributors and leasing companies tend to pay towards the higher end.
+The roles tend to have a wide variance of around $55,000 to $78,000, national distributors tend to pay towards the higher end.
 Aftermarket warranty companies usually target salaries either on or near the median rate.
 We note that employees may find the upper end of these wage rates difficult to secure.

 Assistant Service Managers

 Upper-end service managers may have responsibilities for as many as 60 plus technical personnel.
 The larger dealerships tend to have a base salary coupled with performance-based bonuses paid on a percentage of the department’s profit to make up the total income.
-A company car is standard with such roles, as is a cell phone.
+Full use of a company car is standard with such roles.